ydiamandieva/ai-product-strategy/05-the-guardrails/compounding-system.md

 ## Context Connectivity
 <!-- How does knowledge flow across teams and domains?
 Where does it silo? -->

+**How knowledge flows:** Through shared MyCF data/services, common AI architecture and cross-functional Product–Engineering–Data Science work; reusable retrieval, prompting and eval improvements can propagate across fleet domains.

+**Where it silos:** Customer feedback, corrections, failure patterns and domain expertise remain fragmented across teams and use cases, with no systematic mechanism to turn them into reusable context.

 ## Governance Policy

 **Scope:**